 02 of 10

 Chartreuse and Pink

 Here’s a gorgeous traditional-style bedroom that is anything but old-fashioned thanks to the unusual color scheme.
-Green and pink might be a popular palette for a little girl’s bedroom, but choose a soft pink and chartreuse green, and the look grows up.
-Check out this bedroom–the yellow-green on the walls, curtains, throw blanket and pillows has a modern edge but isn’t harsh or bright.
+Green and pink might be a popular palette for a little girl’s bedroom, but choose a soft pink and chartreuse green and the look grows up.
+Check out this bedroom—the yellow-green on the walls, curtains, throw blanket, and pillows have a modern edge but isn’t harsh or bright.
 The soft pink upholstered armchairs and wonderful pink animal-print fabric on the bench and throw pillows are mellow without any hint of saccharine sweetness or girly immaturity, and the dark brown accents further confirm that this is a master bedroom, not a child’s room.Continue to 3 of 10 below.

 03 of 10